-Pointed-keeled and 16-spot Ladybirds went from a few records a year, to extremly easy to find at will, in the right habitat and season.
+Meadow and 16-spot Ladybirds went from a few records a year, to extremely easy to find at will, in the right habitat and season.

 When sweeping the net through grass, it is worth remembering that some inconspicuous species keep low down to the ground.
 In areas with sparse vegetation it is possible to skim the net as close to the ground as possible, although this is more difficult in tall tussocky grassland.

 I use a pale food container as a tray to tip the contents of the sweep net into.

 Lots of assorted insects tipped into a tray.